apivideo/api.video-documentation/sdks/nocode/strapi.md

 # Strapi

 With the api.video Strapi plugin you can upload and embed your videos into your Strapi website effortlessly.
+Check out this short video to get started with your api.video integration using Strapi:

+<iframe src="https://embed.api.video/vod/vi6se2ENaM5FJFeK2yspZukC" type="text/html" width="100%" height="500" frameborder="0" scrolling="no" allowfullscreen="true"></iframe>

 ## Features